 A benzene exposure lawsuit may be available to those who have been exposed to benzene products and have been diagnosed with acute myelogenous leukemia AML, myelodysplastic syndromes MDS, Aplastic Anemia (AA), Multiple Myeloma, or Non-Hodgkin's Lymphoma (NHL).

-Before filing a benzene exposure lawsuit, the correct product ID is a must.
-Whether the exposure was from pure benzene, crude oil, naphtha, xylene, toluene, jet fuel, aviation fuel, gasoline or other aromatic hydrocarbons or from the 1000's of products that containing benzene, the client and legal team must be able to document a chemical or benzene exposure history to these products and byproducts.
+Before filing a benzene exposure lawsuit, determining the correct product ID is a must.
+Whether the exposure was from pure benzene, crude oil, naphtha, xylene, toluene, jet fuel, aviation fuel, industrial solvents, gasoline or other aromatic hydrocarbons or from the 1000's of products that containing benzene, the client and legal team must be able to document a chemical or benzene exposure history to these products and byproducts.

 This can be a time consuming process, therefore MDS & AML leukemia patients need to contact a lawyer to discuss their legal rights before filing a benzene lawsuit, or claim.
 If this is done as soon as possible from the date of their diagnosis, it allows adequate time for proper identification and case investigation before a lawsuit is filed.
 Often these clients with AML leukemia, MDS, or Non-Hodgkin lymphoma were unaware of their past exposure to benzene in the products some used daily & weekly until after extensive investigation.